-The School will be an open enrollment, tuition-free public school with no specific requirements for admission (e.g., minimum grade point average, test scores, discipline records, etc.) as outlined in Education Code § 47605(d)(2)(A).
+The School will be an open enrollment, tuition-free public school with no specific requirements for admission (e.g., minimum grade point average, test scores, discipline records, etc.) as outlined in Education Code § 47605(e)(2)(A).
 No test or assessment shall be administered to students prior to acceptance and enrollment into the school.

 The School will comply with all laws establishing minimum and maximum age for public school attendance.